MicrosoftDocs/navdevitpro-content-pr/README.md

 # navdevitpro-content-pr

 Welcome to the repository for the preliminary devitpro content for on-prem &amp; PaaS.

+All articles are stored as markdown files (.md type) in the **articles** folder.

 ======================================
 ## Getting started with GitHub